algmon/the-fashion-queen-agent/README.md

 * mama, 妈妈, 算法妈妈, mama.xiao@suanfamama.com

 ## referneces part1
-* Weimin Shen, https://viterbi-web.usc.edu/~wmshen/, for the contribution of agent with mind
+* Weimin Shen, https://viterbi-web.usc.edu/~wmshen/, for the contribution of adaptive, self-reconfigurable, autonomous robots and systems
-* Kaiming He, https://people.csail.mit.edu/kaiming/, for the contribution of vision understanding
+* Kaiming He, https://people.csail.mit.edu/kaiming/, for the contribution of large vision models
 * Kevin Knight, https://kevincrawfordknight.github.io/, for the contribution of language understanding
 * Yuanlie He, for the contribution of scene understanding & reconstruction
 * Yongquan Yu, for the contribution of weights adaptation